How to Structure Your Thinking in a Case Interview (Fast)

 ProfitabilityRevenue and cost drivers, then mix and constraintsWhich profit driver changed most visibly?Listing revenue and cost without sub-drivers

-Market entryMarket attractiveness framework, ability to win, economics, risksWhat strategic goal is the entry meant to serve?Treating market size as the whole answer
+Market entryMarket attractiveness, ability to win, economics, risksWhat strategic goal is the entry meant to serve?Treating market size as the whole answer

-GrowthCurrent business levers, adjacent levers, new betsIs the client trying to grow profit, revenue, users, or share?Brainstorming ideas without a tree
+GrowthCurrent business levers, adjacent levers, new betsIs the client growing profit, revenue, users, or share?Brainstorming ideas without a tree

 OperationsProcess flow, bottlenecks, capacity, quality, costWhere does the service or product flow break down?Forcing a revenue-cost tree onto a process problem